Cloudxtreme/chatbot_builder_eng/README.md

 3. chatbot_extenal_adapter : when the chatbot needs to interface with other systems, it can do it by using external adapter.

-4. group_chat : multi-to-one (multi people to one A.I) conversion can be done by entering the group chat server.
+4. group_chat : multi-to-one (multi people to one A.I) conversation can be done by entering the group chat server.